msftsecurityteam/linux_quake_terminal/README.md

 kitty-quake, it will become tiled and stuck on your desktop.

 ## Caveats
-As briefly mentioned above, rather than setting kitty's *class* to XYZ, I set the **classname** to XYZ.
+- As briefly mentioned above, rather than setting kitty's *class* to XYZ, I set the **classname** to XYZ.
 The difference between the two are that in x11, you can set the WM_CLASS property, and the WM_NAME property.
 Typically, the name of a program will be the WM_CLASS property (in kitty's case, WM_CLASS = kitty by default, WM_NAME is unset by default).
 Most terminal emulators allow you to set both, and to not get in the way of the window manager or other utilities, I decided to use the WM_NAME / classname portion.

+- Try to keep other windows further from the top of the screen than the bottom -- some terminals will notice there is more room on the bottom and start from there instead of the top of the screen.

 ## Troubleshooting
 I whipped this README.md up really fast.
 Honestly, this should be pretty straight-